mahendranv/mahendranv.github.io/graphql/_posts/2021-05-16-graphql-date-conversion.md

 ---

 layout: post
-title: Making the most out of GraphQL - Type Adapters
+title: Get productive with GraphQL - Type Adapters
 image: /assets/covers/gql_adapter.jpg
 description: >
   GraphQL can take care of code-gen. But, how do I tell my date format to GraphQL?